andrewpaliga/barbershop-app/docs/docs/index.md

 **Step-by-step process:**

-1. **Navigate to Hours of Operation**
+1. **Navigate to Locations**
-   - Click on "Hours of Operation" in the main navigation
+   - Click on "Locations" in the main navigation

 2. **View your locations**
    - You'll see all your Shopify locations listed